Tennessee Court Records

 The Administrative Office of the Courts (AOC), headed by a director appointed by the Supreme Court, supports all the courts that make up the Tennessee court system.
 The AOC prepares the annual budget of courts, manages the payroll system of the court system, assists judges with case assignments, among many other functions.

 Small claims are non-criminal disputes involving the recovery of funds or money owed.
-Statute 16-15-501 grants the General Sessions Court jurisdiction over such cases, up to a certain limit.
+Tennessee small claims courts are divisions of the General Sessions Court that handle cases involving money disputes up to a certain limit per statute 16-15-501.
 For Tennessee counties with less than 700,000 population, disputes of $15,000 or less are heard at the General Sessions Court.
 For counties that have more than 700,000 residents, cases of up to a $25,000 limit are tried at the General Sessions Courts.
 However, no limit is set for eviction or recovery of personal property disputes.
 No matter the amount involved, these disputes can be brought before the General Sessions Court.

 To file a small claims suit, contact the General Sessions Court where the defendant resides.
 Small claims cases can also be filed where the property is located or where the dispute emerged.
 Filing the suit at a court in any other location can lead to the dismissal of the case.